radicle-dev/rips/0001-heartwood.md

 operating the node.
 To be able to securely verify data authorship, we use public key cryptography, with the public key being used as the node identifier.
-In the case of nodes run by end-users; which is likely most nodes; the node's secret key is used for *signed refs* and optionally to sign git commits.
+In the case of nodes run by end-users; which is likely most nodes; the node's secret key is used to create the *signed refs* and optionally to sign git commits.

-The use of the same identity for both network communications and code signing makes the network more transparent, while allowing nodes to connect to each other based on a social graph.
+The use of the same identity for both network communications and code signing makes the network more transparent, while allowing nodes to trust each other based on the code they publish.

 For nodes that are run as always-on "servers", the node identity may not be used for signing code.
 These *seed* nodes only use their secret keys to